atreyasha/sentiment-argument-mining/src/argumentation.md

 $ python3 pre_process_USElectionDebates.py --help

 usage: pre_process_USElectionDebates.py [-h] [--max-seq-length int]
+                                        [--verbosity int]

 optional arguments:
-  -h, --help            show this help message and exit --max-seq-length int  maximum sequence length of tokenized id's (default: 512)
+  -h, --help            show this help message and exit --max-seq-length int  maximum sequence length of tokenized id's (default: 512) --verbosity int       0 for no text, 1 for verbose text (default: 1)
 ```

 In our training process, we assume the maximum possible sequence length of `512` tokens for the `ALBERT` encoder model.
 In order to conduct preprocessing, simply execute the following: